All Episodes

-Yes, America's anchor man is away, and this is your undocumented anchor man sitting in, no supporting paperwork whatsoever.
+Yes, America's Anchorman is away and this is your undocumented anchorman sitting in, no supporting paperwork whatsoever.

 It's not quite an all-mark week on the EIB network.

-The great Walter Williams will be here tomorrow to take you through a mark free Friday on the Rush Limbaugh Show with a best of rush on Monday, and then Rush returns live Tuesday for the big Iowa Caucus Day.
+The great Walter Williams will be here tomorrow to take you through a mark-free Friday on the Rush Limbaugh Show with a best of rush on Monday and then Rush returns live Tuesday for the big Iowa caucus day.

-Huntsman has been uh retailing an old line.
+Huntsman has been retailing an old line.

 So he's gambling it all on one big roll of the dice for a good showing in the granite state in New Hampshire.

-That's not his line, by the way.
+That's not his line by the way.

-Just to go back to what we were talking about.
+Just to go back to what we were talking about, we'll be talking to Congressman Louis Gomert from Texas in a few minutes.

-What was he saying?
+What was he singing?

 I forget what it was now.

-I said I had like first principles objections to that's what I like about Rush.
+I said I had like first principles objections to Newt.

 Rush frames things according to first principles.

-And if you think about first principles, a conservative does not support an individual mandate on health care.
+And if you think about first principles, a conservative does not support an individual mandate on healthcare.

-I uh I was taken ill.
+I was taken ill.

-I'm in New York at the moment, I was taken ill and had to go to the doctor and get a little prescription.
+I was taken ill and had to go to the doctor and get a little prescription.

-So if you have a third-party transaction, you don't care about you don't care about the cost of it.
+So if you have a third-party transaction, you don't care about, you don't care about the cost of it.

-You wouldn't care whether the hamburger costs two dollars or two hundred dollars or two thousand dollars.
+You wouldn't care whether the hamburger costs $2 or $200 or $2,000.

 You'd only care about whether the Obamacare hamburger program or Blue Cross Blue Shield hamburger insurance granted you access to the hamburger.